DUI Laws & Defense in Tennessee

-When you’ve been arrested on suspicion of driving under the influence, you could be facing serious penalties if you are found guilty.
+When you’ve been arrested on suspicion of driving under the influence, you could face serious penalties if found guilty.
 Fortunately, you can obtain an experienced TN DUI lawyer to help you defend yourself and avoid a conviction that could completely upend your life.
-Below, we go into greater detail about the state’s implied consent laws and the consequences associated with a DUI conviction.
+We detail the state’s implied consent laws and the consequences of a DUI conviction.

 If you refuse to submit to the testing, even if you were not drunk driving, your license will automatically be revoked for a period of one year.
 Repeatedly refusing to submit to BAC testing can extend your license revocation to a total of two years or up to five years if your drunkenness caused the death of another.